Djan88/wizardduos/wp-content/plugins/basic-user-avatars/readme.txt

 While this plugin has been tested with common server setups, some enviroments could cause an issue.

-If you are having a problem deactivate all plugins other than this one and then switch you theme to TwentyTweleve (or similar).
-If things then work, then the issue is with a 3rd party theme or plugin.
+If you are having a problem deactivate all plugins other than this one and then switch your theme to TwentyTweleve (or similar).
+If things work, then the issue is with a 3rd party theme or plugin.

-If things are still not functioning incorrectly then proceed to reporting an issue.
-The ideal method is via [GitHub issues](https://github.com/jaredatch/basic-user-avatars/issues/).
+If things are still not functioning properly then proceed to reporting an issue.
+The ideal method is via [GitHub issues](https://github.com/strangerstudios/basic-user-avatars/issues/).

 == Screenshots ==